opentargets/platform-output-support/README.md

-  image            Create Google cloud Clickhouse image and ElasticSearch image. bigquerydev      Big Query Dev bigqueryprod     Big Query Production sync             sync the pre-data bucket to private ftp and public ftp
+  image            Create Google cloud Clickhouse image and ElasticSearch image. bigquerydev      Big Query Dev bigqueryprod     Big Query Production sync             Sync the pre-data bucket to private ftp and public ftp syncgs           Copy data from pre-release to release
 ```

 Every single variables is stored in the **config.tfvars**